Grin logo

 Excerpt

-3) What is the future of Smart-Grids?
+4. What is the Future of Smart Grids?

 What are Smart-Grids in VDAR IT Project?

 The current power market is mainly an economic system which reflects the power flow in terms of trade for the day ahead and real time auctions.
 The VDAR IT Project proposes a ‘smart-grid’ ready power market which integrates the physical reality of the power market into the economic reality of the market model.
-This new grid is envisaged to contain a virtual grid based on bidirectional communication processes including novel components such as storage and distributed energy resources6. (see Figure 1)
+This new grid is envisaged to contain a virtual grid based on bidirectional communication processes including novel components such as storage and distributed energy resources. (see Figure 1)

 The physical grid, the virtual grid and the economic market are interconnected by a decoupled control loop.
 In this ‘smart-power-grid’, consumption control is not about energy saving but about efficiently balancing supply and demand, ideally in real time, to prevent extreme load situations both in the market and the grid.
 For example, in Germany, this technology could be incorporated in a top-down approach in various states and region and equally to cities, offices and home.
 A sudden demand leading to high local load and extreme prices can be compensated by borrowing and transferring power from other regions.
 Thus, in future smart cities, where anyone can be both a consumer and a producer, everyone can potentially contribute to the alleviation of price insensitive high demand across the network.